coderplayground/webathon/README.md

 - Topic will be given on the spot.
 - Teams will have to code from scratch in given time limit.
 - If any team found cheating will be disqualified.
+- Only first year students are eligible for this hackathon (any branch).

-This hackathon provides an excellent opportunity to engage with **real-world projects**, enhance your coding skills, and collaborate in a dynamic, competitive environment.
+This hackathon provides an excellent opportunity to engage in **real-world projects**, enhance your coding skills, and collaborate in a dynamic, competitive environment.

 ## 🌐 Explore & Register